+- environment.

-- 9. Apply Context Sensitive, Complete and Green Streets Policies to Roadway Improvements Along State Route 73.
+Apply Context Sensitive, Complete and Green Streets Policies to Roadway Improvements Along State Route 73.
 Work with ODOT to install street improvements that allies with the policy recommendations for Context Sensitive, Complete and Green Streets.
-Create a barrier-free walkable environment. - 10.
-Flexible Streetscapes.
-The City of Franklin should consider an approach that creates a "blank canvas" that encourages personalization by the businesses, and property owners.
-Rather than investing in decorative elements (benches, trash cans, flowerpots and hanging baskets, and banners) that remain static and unchanging.
+Create a barrier-free walkable elements (benches, trash cans, flowerpots and hanging baskets, and banners) that remain static and unchanging.
 The City should build infrastructure that is adaptable and will support the design elements that the local businesses provide.
 This will result in unique, personalized, and evolving spaces along the corridor.
 There are other benefits to this approach including lower construction and maintenance costs for the City.